scrum-1/horosim/README.md

 Fourth, press verify.
 It should generate a few warnings but not errors.

 Now, we will run the program that we have generated.
 Please, be sure that you have CoppeliaSim simulator open and the scene loaded.
-Now, you have two options to initiate your program, but we will need a terminal in both of them.
+Now, you have three options to initiate your program.

+Option 1

+This is the easiest way to run a program.
+Just press the upload button of the IDE and the code will run.
+The output of you program can be seen at the bottom of the Arduino IDE (where the messages and errors appear).
+To stop the program, just close the user interface window.

+**Note: the Arduino IDE shows the output (Serial.write/print) in chunks and you will not see a smooth output.
+So, it is better to use the option 2 or 3 to debug your code using Serial.write/print.**

+Option 2 (does not work in WSL):

+For option 2 and 3,  we will need a terminal .
 If you are using the virtual machine, you can open a terminal by clicking in nine dots button at the bottom left corner ("Show Applications") and type Terminal and select the terminal icon

-Option 1 (does not work in WSL):

 In the Arduino IDE, press Sketch->Export compiled Binary.
 This moves the compiled binary to your sketch folder.
 Then in the terminal, go to your sketch folder.
 For example: